-Figure 2 - Village Boundary and Site Allocations
+Figure 2 - Development Boundary and Site Allocations

-- 4.2 The Core Strategy identifies Loxley as a Category 4 Local Service Village which is the lower tier of settlement.
-Consequently, this Plan seeks a positive approach to housing growth through natural organic limited infilling within the defined built up area boundary and 5 allocations as shown on Figure 2. - 4.3 The selection of these 5 allocations was informed by a technical review provided by an independent consultant, drawing on comments from Warwickshire County Highways, of a range of sites throughout the village.
-The review of each site considered a number of technical issues including the status of the land, highway safety, topography, impact on landscape setting, flooding and drainage, accessibility to local services, and impact on natural heritage and heritage assets.
-The assessment process highlighted the challenging development context with no sites scoring strongly on all criteria. - 4.4 The selection process has also been informed by the community survey (in 2016), and local consultations.
+- 4.2 The Core Strategy currently identifies Loxley as a Category 4 Local Service Village (LSV) which is the lower tier of settlement.
+Consequently, this Plan seeks a positive approach to housing growth through natural organic limited infilling within the development boundary and three allocations as shown on Figure 2. - 4.3 The selection of these sites was informed by a technical review prepared by an independent consultant, drawing on comments from Warwickshire County Highways.
+The sites selected were shortlisted from this assessment which reviewed all possible development sites located in the village.
+Each site assessment considered a number of technical issues including: the status of the land, highway safety, topography, impact on landscape setting, flooding and drainage, accessibility to local services, and impact on natural and built heritage assets.
+The assessment process highlighted the challenging development context with no sites scoring strongly on all criteria. - 4.4 The selection process has also been informed by a community survey (April 2016), and local consultations.
 The local community expressed a strong preference for development on individual plots or small scale developments, with strong opposition to one large development.
-There was also preference for sites on the village periphery and infill sites, with a slightly negative net balance in relation to backfill sites (space behind houses). - 4.5 In the selection of these sites, the Plan has sought to continue the guiding principles in the Loxley Village Design Statement which was formally adopted by Stratford District Council on the 27 March 2007 and has since been updated and incorporated into this Plan (Appendix 1). - 4.6 Whilst no homes have been built in the village since 2011, 5 homes have planning permission (see table below).
+There was also preference for sites on the village periphery and infill sites, with a slightly negative net balance in relation to backfill sites (space behind houses). - 4.5 In the selection of these sites, the Plan has sought to continue the guiding principles in the Loxley Village Design Statement which was formally adopted by Stratford District Council on the 27 March 2007 and has since been updated and incorporated into this Plan (Appendix 1). - 4.6 Since 2011, the following four sites have received planning permission (see table below) and with the exception of the Home Farm site have all been developed.

-Housing Commitments Since 2011 Reference Market Homes Affordable Homes

-Tanglewood Cottages, Manor Road 12/01592/FUL -1 0

-Home Farm 14/02224/FUL 1 0

-Ettingley Farm, Dancers Drive 16/03236/COUQ 1 0

-Land Off Goldicote Road 17/02943/VARY 3 0

-Loxley Farm, Stratford Road 17/00763/FUL 1 0
+Housing Commitments Since 2011 Reference Market Homes Affordable Homes Tanglewood Cottages, Manor Road 12/01592/FUL -1 0 Home Farm (not yet developed) 14/02224/FUL 1 0 Land Off Goldicote Road 16/03659/FUL 3 0 Loxley Farm, Stratford Road 17/00763/FUL 1 0 Total number of dwellings 4 0

-Sub Total 5 0

-Total number of dwellings 5